kerr0273/24F_CST8916_Assignment1/assignment1.md

 Alternatively, python can use websockets directly using the websockets module.

-A sample of using websockets in python:
+Sample code of using websockets in python:

-`
+...
 import asyncio
 import websockets